printers-for-people/catboat/docs/CANBUS.md

 # CANBUS

-This document describes Klipper's CAN bus support.
+This document describes Kalico's CAN bus support.

 ## Device Hardware

-Klipper currently supports CAN on stm32, SAME5x, and rp2040 chips.
+Kalico currently supports CAN on stm32, SAME5x, and rp2040 chips.
 In addition, the micro-controller chip must be on a board that has a CAN transceiver.